antoinemdata/No-Show-Appointments/README.md

 1) Fulfill an Udacity Project for the data analyst Nanodegree
 2) Get the Know-How of data analysis

 After that, I added logistic regressions.
-But I'm not satisfied by the explained variation, so I will use Machine Learning technics when I will get this.

 ## Data
 The data consists of 100'000 medical appointments in Brazil, stocked in Kaggle and recommended by Udacity.